Difference Between Tax Rebate and Tax Threshold?

 For instance, if your income is below R500 000 per year or R41 666, the money comes from a single source from which your tax is deducted; you may not be required to file an income tax return.
 You will need to file a return even when you earn below R500 000 from a single source upon which tax is deducted but earn other money from business income, rental income, and others.

 Once you accept auto-assessment for your income tax, your tax return will be submitted on your behalf.
 Remember, you may face persecution and penalties if you fail to file your return.
-If you don’t understand anything related to tax filing, it is a good idea to consult a tax attorney to avoid consequences like penalties that can affect your financial situation in the future.
+Suppose you don’t understand anything related to tax filing.
+In that case, it is a good idea to consult a tax attorney to avoid consequences like penalties that can affect your financial situation in the future.

 Does a Negative Balance Mean SARS Owe Me?